Codebrahma/cbweb/posts/why-every-business-should-consider-ecommerce/2017-05-22-Why-Every-Business-Should-Consider-Ecommerce.md

 templateKey: 'blog-post'
 title: 'Why Every Business Should Consider Ecommerce'
 date: 2017-05-22
-featuredpost: true
+featuredpost: false
 description: >-
   Why Every Business Should Consider Ecommerce
+link: /why-every-business-should-consider-ecommerce
 author: Anand Narayan
 tags:
 - ecommerce development
 ---
 Ecommerce has been one of the most talked about sectors in the new age.
 While the majority of the internet blog space has been occupied by the giants, the likes of Amazon and Alibaba – it’s really the smaller (comparatively) businesses that stand to gain the most.
 Independent merchants looking to go online have two options at their behest – become a seller on one of the platforms (like Amazon) or set up their own ecommerce store.

 Joining hands with a platform like Amazon has a lot of benefits and makes the whole process rather easy.
 They even take care of shipping and returns, allowing you to solely focus on production and handling operations.
-But if you’re looking to build your own brand and be in complete control of every aspect of your business, you’re better off [setting up your own ecommerce store](https://codebrahma.com/ecommerce-development-company).
+But if you’re looking to build your own brand and be in complete control of every aspect of your business, you’re better off [setting up your own ecommerce store](/ecommerce-development-company).

 Businesses that have been flirting with the idea of ecommerce for sometime now should consider getting serious about it.
 The advantages of having your own ecommerce far outweigh the amount of time, effort and money you’d spend on setting it up.
 Here are some of the reasons why every retail business should consider an ecommerce store: